-When you sign up for a black box policy, your provider will set an installation date for the fitting of the device.
+When you sign up for a black box policy that needs an engineer to install it, an installation date will be arranged.
 If you miss the date, it's likely you'll incur a fee.
-The Co-operative, for example, charges £45 for a missed installation.

 Traditional car insurance fees

 As well as the fees listed above, black box insurers charge many of the same fees as traditional car insurers.
-This includes an APR if you pay monthly, cancellation charges and duplicate document fees.
+This includes an interest if you pay monthly, mid-term amendment fees and early cancellation charges.

 If you opt for black box car insurance, make sure you read the terms and conditions carefully before you sign up.
 This will help you avoid any nasty surprises if your circumstances change mid-policy.

 - Find out more: the insurers with the highest and lowest fees

 Black box car insurance is not always cheaper than traditional car insurance.